jaanga/cookbook/star-spotter/readme.md

 	* Needs default value is no data for a star of star data is a huge outlier
 	* Needs to know the bell curve of typical values
 * Permalink capability to provide ability to zoom to any star
+	* target and camera x, y, z
+	* sprite type
 * Link to and from scrollable/searchable ASCII table with the same data items
 * Add Level of Detail and logarithmic zooming capabilities
+	* Zoom out to many more distant objects
+	* Zoom into many more objects within our solar system

 ## Issues